mdtanker/polartoolkit/README.md

 <!-- SPHINX-START2 -->

-The **PolarToolkit** python package provides some basic tools to help in conducting Antarctic research.
+The **PolarToolkit** python package provides some basic tools to help in conducting polar research.
 You can use it to download common datasets (i.e.
-BedMachine, Bedmap2, MODIA MoA), create maps and plots specific to Antarctica, and visualize data with multiple methods.
+BedMachine, Bedmap2, MODIA MoA), create maps and plots specific to Antarctica (soon Greenland and the Arctic as well), and visualize data with multiple methods.

 Feel free to use, share, modify, and [contribute](https://antarctic-plots.readthedocs.io/en/latest/contribute.html) to this project.
 I've mostly made this for personal usage so expect significant changes.
-Hopefully I'll implement more tests and Gallery examples soon.
+Hopefully, I'll implement more tests and Gallery examples soon.

 ## Project goals